 Franklin is a tiny village located in the state of New York.
-With a population of 282 people and just one neighborhood, Franklin is the 957th largest community in New York.
-Much of the housing stock in Franklin was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 277 people and just one neighborhood, Franklin is the 957th largest community in New York.
+Franklin has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Franklin is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Franklin who work in office and administrative support (22.17%), management occupations (13.30%), and sales jobs (11.33%).

 Of important note, Franklin is also a village of artists.
 Franklin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Franklin’s character.